AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 **[MAGENTO U IS NOW PART OF ADOBE DIGITAL LEARNING SERVICES](#magento-u)**

-<h2 id="what-is">WHAT IS ADOBE COMMERCE HELP CENTER?</h2>
+## WHAT IS ADOBE COMMERCE HELP CENTER? {#what-is}

 The [Adobe Commerce Help Center](https://support.magento.com/hc/en-us) is a support portal for Adobe Commerce, where qualifying customers can submit and manage support tickets.
 It is also

-<h2 id="support-tickets">SUPPORT TICKETS</h2>
+## SUPPORT TICKETS {#support-tickets}

-Adobe Commerce Ticketing System allows working with support tickets to address the particular issues you are experiencing while working with Adobe Commerce — for all Adobe Commerce products.
+Adobe Commerce Ticketing System allows working with support tickets to address the particular issues you are experiencing while working with Adobe Commerce &ndash; for all Adobe Commerce products.

-<h2 id="login">LOG IN TO HELP CENTER</h2>
+## LOG IN TO HELP CENTER {#login}

 Logging in allows you to submit, update, and respond to questions from agents on support tickets.